konstantinkrumin/django-for-everybody-coursera/README.md

 Here you can find all necessary final solutions for the assignments for courses 2-4, including the final AdList assignment.

-P.S.
 I did not include the following files to the repository for the reason that they are containing secret keys:
 - mysite/mysite/settings.py
 - mysite/mysite/github_settings.py
 - batch/batch/settings.py